 When Merlin falls into Morgana's hands, he becomes a deadly weapon in her fight for supremacy.
 Using ancient magic, she pits friend against friend to create the perfect assassin.
 An oblivious Arthur is in great danger.
 Will anyone notice Merlin's unusual behaviour before he does the king some serious harm?

-Learning from Agravaine that Arthur plans to wed Guinevere Morgana uses necromancy to revive Lancelot though he has no proper recollection of his past life and, grateful to Morgana, returns to Camelot to seduce the future queen.
+Learning from Agravaine that Arthur plans to wed Guinevere, Morgana uses necromancy to revive Lancelot, though he has no proper recollection of his past life and, grateful to Morgana, returns to Camelot to seduce the future queen.
 Guinevere resists, until she is presented with an enchanted bracelet supplied by Morgana for Lancelot to give her.
 The two meet in secret and are observed by Arthur.
-Merlin, suspicious of events, convinces Gaius of how the knight was resurrected but can they stop Arthur from banishing Guinevere and Lancelot from being put to death?
+Merlin, suspicious of events, convinces Gaius of how the knight was resurrected, but can they stop Arthur from banishing Guinevere and putting Lancelot to death?

 As Morgana's forces capture Camelot, Arthur at last comes to see his uncle's treachery.
 He is reluctant to flee, but Merlin bewitches him into escaping with him, temporarily blocking his memory and dressing him as a peasant.
 Elyan, Gaius, and Gwaine are taken prisoner, though Morgana is impressed by Gwaine's performance in trials by combat.
 Separated from Leon and Percival, Merlin and Arthur fall in with smugglers Tristan and Isolde, during which Merlin's spell wears off and the young king can reveal his identity to them.
 The quartet escapes to Ealdor, Merlin's ...